kobolabs/metadata-style-guide/README.md

 Required
 ```
 ### Definition</br>
-Your eBook's electronic ISBN.
+``Required field``: Your eBook's electronic ISBN.
 Must be 13 digits in length.

 ### Best Practice	</br>
 In ONIX the ISBN must be unhyphenated.